-On Mother's Day, we're honoring all moms – with a special nod to a few "Mothers of the Year"...
+On Mother's Day, we're honoring all mums and mommies with a special nod to a few who were "Mothers of the Year."

-Kathryn White Egan, who died April 9 at age 64, was named Jacksonville, Florida's Mother of the Year on Mother's Day in 1985, according to the obituary in the Salt Lake Tribune.
+Kathryn White Egan, who died April 9 at age 64, was Jacksonville, Florida's Mother of the Year on Mother's Day in 1985, according to her obituary in the Salt Lake Tribune.

 Many of those missionaries as well as former neighbors, who regarded her as a second mother, shared their memories of Egan on the online guest book that accompanies her obit.